-In 2013/14, the College achieved an historic cost surplus of £1,578,000 (2012/13: £1,231,000).
-The operating surplus for the year was £1,438,000 (2012/13: £1,274,000).
-There was a cash inflow of £2,456,000 (2012/13: £2,933,000) from operating activities.
-At the year end the College retains a positive balance on general reserves (excluding pension reserves) of £12,097,000 (2012/13: £10,519,000).
+In 2014/15, the College achieved an historic cost surplus of £4,452,000 (2013/14: £1,578,000).
+The operating surplus for the year was £922,000 (2013/14: £1,438,000).
+There was a cash inflow of £2,878,000 (2013/14: £2,456,000) from operating activities.
+At the year end the College retains a positive balance on general reserves (excluding pension reserves) of £16,229,000 (2013/14: £12,097,000).

-The College is using its surpluses in order to invest in the refurbishment of its premises of which it is now on its fourth phase.
+The College is using its surpluses in order to invest in the refurbishment of its premises of which it is now on its fifth phase.

-Tangible fixed asset additions during the year were £4,700,000.
-The main additions are continued investment in the premises at South Shields, which included the refurbishment of a 4 story teaching block that includes two large 'learning lounges' that have enabled the College to change its teaching methods, to make greater use of information technology and improve efficiency.
-The College received grants of £1,698,000 during the year from SFA and HEFCE towards this work.
+Tangible fixed asset additions during the year were £5,473,000.
+The main additions are continued investment in the premises at South Shields, which included the refurbishment of a two story teaching block and a suite of workshops including the creating of an advanced manufacturing facility.
+The College also upgraded sixty rooms in the halls of residence and refurbished a building for the College gym and created new changing facilities to improve use of the playing fields.
+The College received grants of £542,000 during the year from SFA and HEFCE towards this work.
+The College also completed the sale of its former site at Hebburn for £4.3m, which the College has earmarked for future capital improvements.

 The College has significant reliance on the education funding bodies for its principal funding source.
-In 2013/14 they provided 49% of the College's total income.
+In 2014/15 they provided 45% of the College's total income.

-The College has one subsidiary company, South Tyneside Training Services Limited, the surplus from which is transferred to the College by gift aid.
-The company did not trade during the year.
-The results of the company have been fully consolidated within the financial statements of the College.
+The College has one subsidiary company, South Tyneside Training Services Limited.
+The company was dormant during the year.